 A proper navigation menu for a service website should be positioned along the top of the theme in the corner.
 This layout makes the process of navigating quicker and easier for users to find what they’re looking for.

 Professional navigational buttons can also provide benefits on a site that only has one page.
 In this situation, each navigation option should take the users to a specific point on a page that highlights key service perks.

 About Us Page – Moving Company Example

 Because a business is a brand, you must include an “About Us” page somewhere on the site.
 This page should contain information that explains the story of your business to build trust with the user.
-For example, the about us page for Imperial Movers (http://www.imperialmovers.com/about/) discusses where the company is located in Greenwich Village, the company’s values, and shows pictures of the team that does all the moving.
-Additional pages give information on Imperial’s credibility and licensing information.
+Additional pages should give information on the company’s credibility and licensing information.
 All these elements familiarize the user with the company and make it more likely that they will book your services.

 Easy Access to Helpful Resources

 When customers shop for services, they like to have options, and the best way to successfully serve these shoppers is by putting social media functions on a website.
 The big benefit to using social media tools on a business site is that the channels will give your employees opportunities to interact with customers.
 Social media buttons also enable users to share information from your blog they may interest other potential customers.